 Contributions

 Researchers will be able to compare the value added by deep learning algorithms (such as CNN and LTSM) to more traditional algorithms with the help of this research.
 We want to develop an algorithm (or a series of algorithms) that can easily adjust to annual increases in power demand, as well as sudden shifts in temperature and any other random variable that affects load demand.
 We also want to create an algorithm or algorithms capable of comprehending and interpreting complex data relationships without the need for explicit user feedback.
 Furthermore, this project will be a reproducible experiment that other researchers can use in the future.
 The main reasons for this are that two of our datasets come from an independent system operator, and the benchmark algorithms we will be working with are well-documented.

+Stage 2: implement a CNN and assess its performance using the 3 data sets.

+2019 is forecasted, even though we have the data so that we can measure the accuracy.
+Common ways to measure accuracy include MAPE, ME, MSE, RMSE, STD and will calculate all to compare performance against the benchmark algorithms and performance of other systems with the same horizon focus reported in the literature.
+We will also sample errors (explain) to analyze performance further.

+Stage 3: assess the performance of LSTM

 References